 Here's a video of me teaching how to blend the sounds and read the words using magnetic letters.

 Recently I shared word flashcards to print and cut with phonics rules on the back.
 The words no, go, we, and me follow the CV phonics rule.
 This rule tells a reader to usually make a long sound at the end of a short word if it ends in a vowel.
 This set of flashcards has a few exceptions to this rule.
 The words are TO, DO, and WHO.
 They all have the same sound and can be taught together.
-I'll show how to teach them in a group soon.
+You can call these rule breakers.

 Check out this post for ideas to teach and practice the words no and go.